 The Pros and Cons of DIY Window Replacement

 At first glance, DIY replacement windows sound like a great idea.
-And you’re certainly not alone if you’re wondering, can I replace my own windows?
+And you’re certainly not alone if you’re wondering, can I fix or replace my own windows?
 According to a recent study, approximately 71% of homeowners in the USA stated that inflation drove them to attempt a DIY home improvement project in the last couple years rather than calling in a professional.

 With enough determination and know-how, you certainly can replace your own windows (after you purchase the right tools and materials).
 However, the more important question to ask is “Should I replace my own windows?”